briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 satisfactory service may be given for such outstanding performance.
-A merit step advance which has been granted for outstanding performance over and above the step advance for satisfactory service shall be effective for a twelve-month period, and such employee’s pay shall be treated in accordance with such employee’s performance evaluation done at the end of such twelve-month period.
+A merit step advance which has been granted for outstanding performance over and above the step advance for satisfactory service shall be effective for a twelve-month period, and such employee's pay shall be treated in accordance with such employee's performance evaluation done at the end of such twelve-month period.

 3. _(c)_ General increases or decreases resulting from the adjustment of the basic compensation schedules shall not prevent within-range pay increases in